TrellixVulnTeam/sample-ingest_F971/README.md

 ### Pre-requisites

-Python `virtualenv-3.x` binary should be available on the path.
+Python `virtualenv` binary should be available on the path. python3 -m pip install  virtualenv

 ### Setup